TonLeon/Mindoc_Original_Prototype/008_credits_acknowledgments.md

 ## Authors

-Alison Marcotte, class of 2015, earned a bachelor's degree in journalism at the University of Illinois at Urbana-Champaign.
+**Alison Marcotte** class of 2015, earned a bachelor's degree in journalism at the University of Illinois at Urbana-Champaign.

-Alex Villanueva, class of 2017, is pursuing a bachelor's degree in history at the University of Illinois at Urbana-Champaign.
+**Alex Villanueva**, class of 2017, is pursuing a bachelor's degree in history at the University of Illinois at Urbana-Champaign.

 {% assign media = site.mindoc_media | sort: "order" | where_exp: "item", "item.page == 'credits_and_acknowledgments'" | where_exp: "item", "item.media_type == 'image'" %}
 {% include media.html pages=media %}